 Beginning from 2017, Social and Cultural Anthropology is taught within the Bachelor’s and Master’s programme of Society and Change, The Bachelor’s degree is designed to be completed in three years and the Master’s degree in two years of full-time study.
 Both programmes are taught in collaboration between four disciplines: Anthropology, Development Studies, Political History, and Social and Economic History.

-In the Bachelor’s programme, students can choose anthropology as their study track after two years of common studies (those who have begun their studies in 2020 or after, can do this after one year).
+In the Bachelor’s programme, students can choose anthropology as their study track after one year of common studies.
 The Master’s programme is fully anthropological, excluding elective studies and a single, interdisciplinary course.
 Social- and cultural anthropology belongs to the Social Sciences Doctoral Programme to which you can apply to do anthropologically focused graduate studies and to write a thesis in anthropology.

 Prospective students can apply to the Society and Change program at both the BA and MA level.
 The students accepted to the Bachelor’s program receive the right to continue their studies in the Master’s programme after completing their BA.
 The Master’s programme accepts additional students who have a suitable BA degree from some other university or faculty.
 International students can study anthropology at the Master’s level by enrolling in the international Master’s programme on Contemporary Societies.